emedware/omni18n/README.md

 The function call will return a pure string and can take arguments.

-The interpolation is done in `Locale::interpolate` and can of course be overridden.
+The interpolation is done in `I18nClient::interpolate` and can of course be overridden.

 ### Arguments